Systemd

 Cookbook

-To view the content of a service unit and all its override/drop-in files:
+To view the contents of a service unit and all of its override/drop-in files:

 systemctl cat myservice.service